aashmangupta/Data-Compression/README.md

 		-Added a random.c program that can generate a randomized data file, which can then be used to test my compression and decompression software.

+4. Version 1.2:
+		-Compression works with special characters(not just lower-case alphabets) :)

 ## Compile Instructions ##

 * To compile compressionAlg run: run gcc compressionAlg.c huffmanTree.c